A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 add_subdirectory(third-party/nfx-serialization)

-target_link_libraries(your_target PRIVATE nfx-serialization::static)
+target_link_libraries(your_target PRIVATE nfx-serialization::nfx-serialization)

 Option 3: Using find_package (After Installation)